 Causes of a dry cough

 Besides being the start of a cold or flu, a dry cough can also be caused by irritation of the lower respiratory tract, such as the larynx, trachea or lungs.
 Other causes are foreign bodies in the respiratory tract, an inflammation of the respiratory tract (asthma, bronchitis or laryngitis) or inhaled pollutants such as smoke, gas, dust or chemicals.

 A dry cough is a non-productive cough

-Home-made onion juice is the classic remedy par excellence for a dry cough.
+Home-made onion syrup is one of the most common traditional remedies for a dry cough.
 It is said to kill germs and relieve inflammation.
-Cut an onion into small pieces and bring it to the boil with rock sugar.
-Leave to stand for a while, pour through a cloth and take several spoonfuls a day as cough syrup.
-Honey can be used in place of rock candy.
-Mix a chopped onion with the honey, let it stand overnight, then pass through a sieve.
+To make the syrup, cut an onion into small pieces and bring it to the boil with rock sugar.
+Leave to stand for a while (or over night), pass through a cloth and take several spoonfuls of the liquid a day as cough syrup.